bennytcox/about-me/README.md

 ## 🧠 About Me

-Through accelerated undergraduate training, graduate-level coursework, and hands-on research experience with NASA and the U.S. Geological Survey, I focus on the intersection of data science, public health, and scientific computing.
+Through accelerated undergraduate training, graduate-level coursework, and hands-on research experience the U.S. Geological Survey and the Zhang Lab at UMN, I focus on the intersection of data science, public health, and scientific computing.

 My interests center on applying rigorous statistical methods and software engineering practices to real-world public health and environmental challenges, with an emphasis on transparency, reproducibility, and clear communication.